apache/jena-site/source/documentation/geosparql/__index.md

 slug: index
 ---

-An implementation of GeoSPARQL 1.0 standard for SPARQL query or API.
+An implementation of the GeoSPARQL 1.0 standard for SPARQL queries and APIs.

-Integration with Fuseki is provided either by using the [GeoSPARQL assembler](geosparql-assembler.html) or using the self-contained original [jena-fuseki-geosparql](geosparql-fuseki.html).
+The recommended way to integrate GeoSPARQL with Fuseki is using the [GeoSPARQL assembler](geosparql-assembler.html) to specify a spatial dataset and then use [Fuseki Mod GeoSPARQL](fuseki-mod-geosparql.html) to configure an endpoint to manage that dataset's spatial index.
+An alternative self-contained Fuseki package [jena-fuseki-geosparql](geosparql-fuseki.html) is provided (does not contain the spatial index management).
 In either case, this page describes the GeoSPARQL supported features.

 ## Getting Started
 GeoSPARQL Jena can be accessed as a library using Maven etc. from Maven Central.